 Why does the company use a composite to make the frame of the window?
 The composite we use is made of PVC and holds up well outdoors especially when exposure to sunlight and moisture.
 Many of our customers buy the composite windows because they hang them on their porch.

 Why does the company use cedar wood to make the frame of the wood windows?
 Our founders choose cedar wood because it exemplifies the look of wood normally found at or near a beach.
 Natural cedar will eventually gray with exposure to sunlight.
 The sun’s UV rays come in to dry out the natural oils in cedar wood.
 UV rays can also fade the colors of just about anything over time.
-This grayish tone and the standard painted color windows (beach blue, seahorse and white) are colors inherent in beach areas.
+This grayish tone and the custom painted color windows (beach blue, seahorse and white) are colors inherent in beach areas.

 Where are these windows made?
 We are presently producing our windows in Southwest MI.